wijerasa/HCS7806_09_18_2015/Install_Software.rst

     $ ls -ls

-Now, add both binaries to *PATH* so you can access them anywhere,
+Now, add both binaries to *PATH*, so you can access them anywhere,

 .. code-block:: bash